Learn About The Different Types of Automatic Litter Boxes

 - In some cases the litter area is too small for an average or large sized cat.

-2. Automatic Litter Box With Rotating Mechanism
+Automatic Litter Box With Rotating Globe

 This type consists of a machine that features a Globe that holds the litter inside and when time to self-clean it starts rotating sifting the clumps into a built-in screen to finally drop them into a waste compartment located at the bottom of the machine.
+A rotating type is the Litter Robot.
+As an owner of one of these devices I must say this is the best automatic litter box, which is what I concluded in my personal Litter Robot Open Air review.
+The following video helps to understand how the mechanism works:

-Pros & Cons of the Rotating Type
+Pros & Cons of Rotating Automatic Litter Boxes

 - Effectiveness when auto cleaning